NJBLAGA/Coder_Academy_Workbook_T1A1/NathanBlaga_T1A1.md

 age = gets.chomp.to_i

 if age >= 18
-puts “Congratulation, you can drink!” else puts “Sorry!
+puts “Congratulations, you can drink!” else puts “Sorry!
 You are not old enough to drink yet!” end